-Seeing a large cloud of flying bees that seems to drift along through the air can be somewhat frightening for those that are unfamiliar.
-But the swarm experts at Hulett know that swarming bees are carrying honey from their old hive and are much less likely to sting than they would be if they were protecting the old hive.
-Large bee swarms in a nearby tree or around your home can be unnerving but don’t worry, Hulett has you covered and can safely manage any bee swarm.
+Seeing a large cloud of flying bees that seems to drift along through the air can be somewhat frightening for those that are unfamiliar, but experts at Hulett know the dangers of bees are actually lower while they’re swarming.
+Since they’re carrying honey from their old hive and are primarily focused on finding a new home, they’re much less likely to sting than they would be if they were protecting their old hive.

-An ant swarm is one of the most efficient eating machines in existence as they attack en masse.
-Pretty much anything that they come across is ripped apart piece by tiny piece with their small but powerful jaws.
-Their cooperative nature means they can overcome almost any obstacle.
-In an interesting side note, effects resulting from climate change seem to be helping fire ants thrive like never before.
+On an interesting side note, the effects resulting from climate change seem to be helping fire ants thrive like never before.
 Longer summers and warmer winters are allowing these ants to move farther and farther north without returning to the south for winter.
 Pretty soon even northerners may have to deal with fire ants in their pants.